weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 2.18 Definition Let X be a metric space.
 All points and sets mentioned below are understood to be elements and subsets of X.

-(a) A neighborhood of p is a set N,(p) consisting of all ¢ such that d(p, gq) < r,for some r > 0.
+(a) A neighborhood of p is a set N,(p) consisting of all c such that d(p, gq) < r,for some r > 0.
 The number r is called the radius of N,(p).

 (b) A point p is a limit point of the set E if every neighborhood of p contains a point q # p such that g€ E.

-(c¢) If pe E and p is not a limit point of E, then p is called an isolated point of E.
+(cc) If pe E and p is not a limit point of E, then p is called an isolated point of E.

 (d) Eis closed if every limit point of E is a point of E.